Dear Fieldwork Agency Partners,

 Reflect a moment on the message in that last statement.
 Because these consumers are the people we love - including ourselves, as educators of occupational therapy, we are in a unique and critical position to uphold the highest education standards to ensure occupational therapy students transform into competent, skilled, ethical practitioners upon graduation.

-Occupational therapy education occurs through two primary venues: didactic (classroom) and fieldwork course work.
+Occupational therapy education occurs through two primary venues: didactic (classroom) and fieldwork coursework.
 The faculty and staff of this program are the primary educators responsible for the didactic component of occupational therapy at Spalding University.
 The occupational therapists and other professionals in the community are the primary educators for the fieldwork component of this program, thus being formally identified as Fieldwork Educators.
-Fieldwork Educators and ASOT faculty work closely together for promoting successful student learning outcomes to help them achieve their dreams of becoming occupational therapists and for preparing practitioners of the future.
+Fieldwork Educators and ASOT faculty work closely together to promote successful student learning outcomes to help them achieve their dreams of becoming occupational therapists and for preparing practitioners of the future.

 To this end, the Accreditation Council of Occupational Therapy Education (ACOTE) accredits OT/OTA programs throughout the United States by holding programs responsible for meeting specific quality standards.
 Assuring that ACOTE standards are met or exceeded is a high priority for ASOT and Spalding University for the benefit of all stakeholders: the students, the fieldwork agencies, this program, and most importantly, the clients served in our respective communities.
 Several of the ACOTE standards require that all educators, on campus and in-the-field, are prepared and qualified to teach students of occupational therapy.

-To support two of these ACOTE standards (C.1.2. and C.1.3.), this Fieldwork Educator on-line resource will provide you with information about what it means to be a fieldwork partner, how to be a Fieldwork Educator, and how to support the learning needs of different students.
+To support two of these ACOTE standards (C.1.3. and C.1.4.), this Fieldwork Educator on-line resource will provide you with information about what it means to be a fieldwork partner, how to be a Fieldwork Educator, and how to support the learning needs of different students.
 The following items are essential documents that will be completed as a part of a fieldwork partnership:

 Understanding that collecting, completing, and/or revising fieldwork-related documentation may be challenging, I will gladly collaborate with Fieldwork Educators to complete any documentation supporting our fieldwork partnership.
 By completing this step, all stakeholders will have a common understanding of the overarching outcomes for ASOT students during their fieldwork experiences.